 The rarity, along with the initial detail and care provided to gold proof coins is reflected in their increased value, handling and presentation.
 In addition to the accompanying certificate assuring authenticity, gold proof coins are typically sealed in a protective case that allows handlers to view, but not touch.
 Birthdays and other special events frequently generate gift giving of gold proof coins as a sign of the special nature of the event.
 These practices highlight and underscore the sound value mixture of gold proof coin investment and collectability.

 Why are Gold Proof Coins a Good Investment?

 Gold proof coins have become a common element in retirement portfolios, as well as investment portfolios.
 The long term nature of an IRA has caused IRS approved gold proof coins to be included at a greater and growing rate, due to their potential ability to increase in value based upon, scarcity, popularity and specific demand.
-Over time, many of these coins achieve extraordinary appreciation.
 The additional manufacturing and handling cost of proof coins is similar across all precious metals, but due to the high value of gold, the added expense of gold proof editions are more minimal when compared to other precious metals and the total cost of the coin.

 Like precious metals in general, gold proof coins can protect your portfolio from sudden downturns in the market.
 And during financially traumatic times the scarcity of gold proof coins can display even greater value.